Mission

 UNITAR’s Role

-The United Nations Institute for Training and Research (UNITAR), through its Division for People and Social Inclusion, is responsible for the lead, oversight, coordination, and support of the Network, ensuring that all activities align with the principles and regulations of the United Nations, the UNITAR Statute, and its Strategic Framework, as well as the Agenda 2030 and the Sustainable Development Goals.
+The United Nations Institute for Training and Research (UNITAR), through its Division for People and Social Development, is responsible for leading, overseeing, coordinating, and supporting the Network, ensuring that all activities align with the principles and regulations of the United Nations, the UNITAR Statute, and its Strategic Framework, as well as the 2030 Agenda and the Sustainable Development Goals.
 Furthermore, UNITAR certifies and endorses the training programmes developed by the CIFAL Centres, ensuring they meet the highest standards of excellence.

-UNITAR remains actively engaged with the CIFAL Global Network by providing continuous monitoring and support.
-This includes offering advice and expertise on learning methodologies, thematic areas, and operational strategies.
-Through this sustained partnership, UNITAR helps to ensure that the CIFAL Centres are well-equipped to deliver impactful and meaningful training programmes around the world.
+UNITAR remains actively engaged with the CIFAL Global Network by providing continuous monitoring and support, including advice and expertise on learning methodologies, thematic areas, and operational strategies.
+Through this sustained partnership, UNITAR helps ensure that the CIFAL Centres are well-equipped to deliver impactful and meaningful training programmes worldwide.

 About the CIFAL Global Network

-The CIFAL Global Network, as for 2024, is composed by 35 International Training Centres for Authorities and Leaders, all coordinated by UNITAR’s Social Development Programme.
-Strategically located across Asia, Oceania, Africa, Europe, the Americas, and the Caribbean, these centres are designed to ensure a truly global outreach.
-Each CIFAL centre serves as a hub for innovation and knowledge exchange, offering high-impact training that brings together government officials, the private sector, academia and civil society.
-By fostering collaboration across sectors and regions, the CIFAL centres are instrumental in promoting sustainable development and empowering local leaders to address global challenges.
+As of 2025, the CIFAL Global Network comprises 32 International Training Centres for Authorities and Leaders, all coordinated by UNITAR’s Division for People.
+Strategically located across Asia, Oceania, Africa, Europe, the Americas, and the Caribbean, these centres ensure a truly global reach.
+Each CIFAL Centre serves as a hub for innovation and knowledge exchange, offering high-impact training that brings together government officials, the private sector, academia, and civil society.
+By fostering collaboration across sectors and regions, the CIFAL centres play a key role in promoting sustainable development and empowering local leaders to address global challenges.

-The central purpose of the CIFAL training programs is to develop and strengthen human capacities to better respond to development challenges and to facilitate City-to-City (C2C) partnerships.
+The central purpose of the CIFAL training programmes is to develop and strengthen human capacities to better address development challenges and to facilitate City-to-City (C2C) partnerships.

-Through knowledge management methodologies, CIFALs provide networking opportunities that lead to collaboration, facilitation of peer-to-peer learning and exchange of best practices.
+Through knowledge management methodologies, CIFAL Centres provide networking opportunities that foster collaboration, facilitate peer-to-peer learning, and promote the exchange of best practices.

-The CIFAL Global Network was launched in 2003 and since its inception has had a significant impact on reaching beneficiaries worldwide.
-In 2023 alone, the network reached 97,407 beneficiaries through 422 events.
+Established in 2003, and since its inception, the CIFAL Global Network has made a significant impact in reaching beneficiaries worldwide.
+In 2025 alone, the network reached 161,115 beneficiaries through 302 events.*

 Thematic Areas